mgohashi/mgohashi.github.io/_posts/2020-04-18-setup-a-cloud-native-quarkus-app-in-knative.md

 quickstart-knative   http://quickstart-knative.knative-app.apps-crc.testing   True
 ```

-So, this is our ingress route to the knative app.
+So, this is our ingress route to the Knative app.
 Let's test it.

 ```shell
 $ http $(kc get route.serving/quickstart-knative -o yaml | yq r - 'status.url')/v1/api/product
 ```

-After making this call you should see the application starting up in the kubernetes cluster:
+After making this call you should see the application starting up in the Kubernete cluster:

 ```console
 NAME                           READY   STATUS              RESTARTS   AGE